 Job 16:1 “Then Job answered and said,”

-As soon as Eliphaz had done speaking, Job stood up, and made the following reply.
+As soon as Eliphaz had finished speaking, Job stood up, and made the following reply.

 Verses 2-5: “Miserable comforters are ye all”: Job’s friends had come to comfort him.
 In spite of 7 blissful days of silence at the outset, their mission had failed miserably, and their comfort had turned into more torment for Job.
 What started out as Eliphaz’s sincere efforts to help Job understand his dilemma had turned into rancor and sarcasm.
 In the end, their haranguing had heightened the frustrations of all parties involved.
 If the matter were reversed and Job was comforter to his friends, he would never treat them as they have treated him.
 He would have strengthened and comforted them.

-Job had been tortured and tried to the limit; his suffering was so complete that others could never say they alone experienced any particular suffering as he had been in their “place”.
+Job had been tortured and tried to the limit; his suffering was so complete that others could never say they alone experienced any particular suffering as he had.